 Getting started

-The DSGO developer portal is still under construction.
-Do you have suggestions to improve the contents, please send an e-mail to .
+The DSGO developer portal is still under development.
+Do you have suggestions to improve the contents, please send an e-mail to dsgo@digigo.nu.

 The DSGO is a generic framework that enables data exchanges with parties you can trust and in which data rights are controlled by the data rights holder.
 Your implementation effort heavily relies on the role your are going to fulfil within a data exchange.